GijsTimmers/yamlradio/README.md

 ## Adding custom communicators

 If you think the display of ICY information can be improved, you can write custom communicators for your channel in the directory `communicators/`.
 Make sure the file name is the same as the channel's abbreviation, ending with `.py`.
-If the channel's abbreviation starts with a digit, start the filename with a underscore (`_`).
+If the channel's abbreviation starts with a digit, start the filename with an underscore (`_`).
 For example:

 - the communicator for `stubru` is `stubru.py`
 - the communicator for `538` is `_538.py`